prahaladbelavadi/realestatechain-app/README.md

 ## Local RPC server
-### We'll use Ganache (formerly testrpc, included with Truffle) which simulates the Ethereum blockchain in a way that faciitates easy, fast smart contract development
+### Use Ganache (formerly testrpc, included with Truffle) which simulates the Ethereum blockchain in a way that faciitates easy, fast smart contract development

 1. Download the [Ganache](http://truffleframework.com/ganache/) app, or use the command line tool:
     ```javascript